awatson1978/meteor-api/README.md

 Meteor API for the Atom Editor
 =======================================

-Bring Isomorphic javascript to the editor with Meteor API code snippets and grammar/syntax highlighting!
+Bring Isomorphic Meetor javascript to the editor with code snippets, color-coded grammar, syntax highlighting, and more!

 ---------------------------------------
 #### Meteor API Version